hoodiehq/editorial/README.md

 ## Becoming a Hoodie contributor

-If you enjoyed contributing a first time to Hoodie, we’d love to have you onboard. :dog:  See the [Contribution Guide for the overall project at hood.ie/contribute](http://hood.ie/contribute/).
+If you enjoyed contributing for the first time to Hoodie, we’d love to have you onboard. :dog:  See the [Contribution Guide for the overall project at hood.ie/contribute](http://hood.ie/contribute/).
 Another great way to determine if you’d like to continue on the project is to see the [Hoodie project goals](http://hood.ie/about/) and also review the [project initiatives](http://hood.ie/initiatives/), which are areas of the project supported across the entire team.

 ### So you want to be a contributor

 Once you have made a contribution via GitHub (completing an issue, mergine a PR (pull request), etc.) we would like to invite you to be a collaborator on the [Hoodie GitHub repository](https://github.com/hoodiehq).
-Please note, this is not an automated process, and requires one of the core maintainers to invite you – so if you are reading this and have __not yet been invited__, please get ahold of one of the folks mentioned below.
+Please note, this is not an automated process, and requires one of the core maintainers to invite you – so if you are reading this and have __not yet been invited__, please get hold of one of the folks mentioned below.

 Becoming a collaborator simply means that you gain __push__ access to projects across the repository.
-We ask that until you have become a regular collaborator, that you still follow a common review process typically referred to as using __pull requests__.
+We ask that until you have become a regular collaborator, you still follow a common review process typically referred to as using __pull requests__.

-The __review process__ is begun by submitting a __pull request__ back to the original version (branch) of a repository.
+The __review process__ is begins by submitting a __pull request__ back to the original version (branch) of a repository.
 Many, many, many amazing tutorials have been created about the pull request process so I won’t recap that here, but instead point you to the [GitHub tutorial](https://help.github.com/articles/using-pull-requests/).

 For Hoodie, pull requests need to be approved by __two other contributors__, before being merged into the project.